gcruzgar/UKsurvey/README.md

 ```
 So in the example above, the household was recruited in wave 2 and stayed for the rest of the study.
 The household size increased between wave 5 and wave 6.
 The same can be done for any household number and any variable in __hhsresp.tab__.

+Check docs [readme](docs/README.md) for information on distributions and graphs shown in this file.

 ### Mapping Survey to Census

 The categories and definitions used to describe households differ between survey and census data.
 This means a remapping of data is needed in order to compare between both sources, as well as to use programs, such as [household_microsynth](https://github.com/nismod/household_microsynth), initially made for census inputs.